rjbultitude/freqi/README.md

 ## Usage

 *Freqi* provides a pure function, `getFreqs`, which accepts a config object and returns an array of frequencies.
-There are two mandatory properties: `startFreq` and `intervals`.
+There is one mandatory property: `intervals`, though it is recommended that `startFreq` be set too.

+`intervals` is the set of notes you want to generate frequencies from.
+These intervals can be any integer, positive or negative e.g. `[-5, 0, 7]`.

-`startFreq` can be a frequency in Hz, such as `440` (for A) or a relative frequency such `1` which is useful for playing back audio files, such as MP3s or OGGs, where `1` is the original playback rate. `intervals` is the set of notes you want to generate frequencies from.
-These intervals can be any integer, positive or negative e.g. ``[-5, 0, 7]``.
+`startFreq` can be a frequency in Hz, such as `440` (for the note A) or a relative frequency such `1` which is useful for playing back audio files, such as MP3s or OGGs, where `1` is the original playback rate.
+440 is the default value.

 Optionally, you can pass in a custom number of semitones.
 The default is `12`, a western chromatic scale, but you could pass in 19 for a non-western scale - this can produce very interesting results!

 If you are using *Freqi* to generate multiple sequences of notes you can offset the root note using the `rootNote` property.
 A value of `2` for example will pitch the provided intervals up by two semitones.

-Also, you can offset the intervals themselves to produce inversions or rootless voicings e.g. `{intervals: [0, 3, 5, 7, 10], intervalStartIndex: 2}` is the equivalent of `{intervals: [5, 7, 10, 12, 15], intervalStartIndex: 2}`.
-Note that the intervals array is automatically extended to the next octave to ensure the correct number of notes are created.
+Also, you can offset the intervals themselves to produce inversions or rootless voicings.  `{intervals: [0, 3, 5, 7, 10], intervalStartIndex: 2}` will create a set of frequencies from the 2nd index in the intervals array, so it's equivalent to `{intervals: [5, 7, 10]`.
+If you always want arrays of the same length use the `numNotes` property.
+If that is set *Freqi* will automatically produce the desired number of notes.
+Use this in conjunction with `amountToAdd` if you want it to extend the intervals by a certain number of semitones e.g. `{intervals: [0, 3, 5, 7, 10], intervalStartIndex: 2, amountToAdd: 12, numNotes: 5}` will yield

 Following on from the above, by using `numNotes`, a larger or smaller number of notes can be set than is provided by the `intervals` property e.g. `{intervals : [0, 3, 5], numNotes: 5}`.
 In this case *Freqi* will add the missing array items and extend them to the next octave.
 You can have *Freqi* add any value to these missing items - setting `amountToAdd` to `0` will effectively add the same numbers again.